alvpickmans/Dynamo-Dev-Starter-Kit/README.md

 ### Installation

 Having the project downloaded and Visual Studio totally closed, execute the `.vsix` file within the `/dist` folder.
 This pops up a window that will install the extension along with templates.
+You can also install the latest stable version by downloading the `.zip` bundle from the [latest release](https://github.com/alvpickmans/Dynamo-Dev-Starter-Kit/releases/latest) section.

 ![Installing](assets/images/installation.gif)